awietek/hydradoc/pages/installation.md

 make -j
 ```

 That's it, you're all set!
+There are several options when compiling.
+For example you might want to enable multithreading or use the Intel MKL library for linear algebra.
+You can find more information on specific compile instructions in the section [Special Compilation Instructions]({{ site.baseurl }}{% link pages/special_compilation_instructions.md %}).

 ---

 ## Running tests

-In order to make sure, everything is workign properly, you can run full test suite on your system.
+In order to make sure, everything is working properly, you can run full test suite on your system.

 **Step 1:** Compile the tests